-The Institute for Enology and Viticulture
+The Center for Enology and Viticulture

-The Center was established in January 2000 to provide students with hands-on experience in wine making and viticulture as well as wine sales and marketing.
-It is home to one of the first full-production teaching wineries in the United States and also houses a certified wine laboratory and commercial kitchen.
+The Center was established in January 2000 to provide students with hands-on experience in premium wine making and viticulture as well as wine sales and marketing.
+It is home to one of the first full-production teaching wineries in the United States and also houses a certified wine laboratory (ETS) and culinary arts/commercial kitchen.
 Located near the Center are five acres of teaching vineyards with a demonstration block of various trellising systems.

-The Center for Enology and Viticulture offers courses that allow students to earn a Viticulture Certificate or Associate in Applied Arts and Sciences degree in Enology and Viticulture.
+The Center for Enology and Viticulture offers courses that allow students to earn a Viticulture or Fermentation Certificate and/ or Associate in Applied Arts and Sciences degree in Enology and Viticulture.
 Students may also choose to earn an Associate in Applied Arts and Sciences Degree in Wine Marketing and Management through the Agri-Business program.
 Courses are tailored to meet the specific needs of the wine industry with special emphasis given to Washington grape varieties and wines.
 The Center also offers many industry-focused short courses and seminars throughout the year to meet the educational needs of the Pacific Northwest wine industry.
+In partnership with the International Wine Guild, the Center offers sommelier certificate training.
 For current information, interested students should contact: 509.524.5170; fax 509.525.2249.